Product documentation

 Event recorded

-Every execution creates an immutable [event store] record.
+Every execution creates an append-only [event store] record.
 The record preserves [event provenance] for audit.

 Named concepts